AlacrisIO/legicash-facts/invariants.md

   * Last-known state for each of the other registrars in the system is maintained, based on the gossip they've been observed to attest to in the gossip received.
+  * Known-cause DAG for gossip.
+List of all currently acausal gossip.
   * Causal consistency of gossip: Having received a gossip, a path from its origin to this registrar should also be available in the current set of data.